kyma-incubator/compass/docs/connector/08-01-establish-secure-connection-with-compass.md

     The response contains a certificate chain, a valid client certificate signed by the Kyma Certificate Authority (CA), and the CA certificate.

+ 5. Decode the certificate chain.

- 5. After you receive the certificates, decode the certificate chain with the base64 method and use it in your application.
+    After you receive the certificates, decode the certificate chain with the base64 method and use it in your application:
     ```bash
     base64 -d {CERTIFICATE_CHAIN}
     ```